SantiagoSalazarPavajeau/SantiagoSalazarPavajeau/README.md

 ⚡ Fun facts: ...
-* I have a wonderfully smart 10 year old daughter, and I am 19 years older.
+* I have a wonderfully smart 10 year old daughter that was born when I was 19.
 * I wrote all the music and recorded all the instruments in Logic for my high school alternative rock band (over 10 years ago!) and then played the songs in the battle of the bands with some great friends.
 * I have tons t-shirts and other merch on an e-commerce platform of amazon (IP free or original designs).